h5py/h5py/docs/source/intro/quick.rst

 Quick Start Guide
 =================

 This document is a very quick overview of both HDF5 and h5py.
-More comprehensive documentation is available at:

-* :ref:`h5pyreference`
-* `The h5py FAQ (at Google Code) <http://code.google.com/p/h5py/wiki/FAQ>`_
+You may also want to consult `the h5py FAQ (at Google Code) <http://code.google.com/p/h5py/wiki/FAQ>`_.

 The `HDF Group <http://www.hdfgroup.org>`_ is the final authority on HDF5.
 They also have an `introductory tutorial <http://www.hdfgroup.org/HDF5/Tutor/>`_